Ninjalah/SaibaRobo/README.md

 * **Aiming System**
   * Currently the aiming system is based on FOV
-  * **TODO**: Update aiming system so that bullets follow along a path, and hits anything that blocks before reaching reticule (walls, enemies, etc.)
+  * **FINISHED**: Update aiming system so that bullets follow along a path, and hits anything that blocks before reaching reticule (walls, enemies, etc.)

 * **Weapons**
   * **TODO**: Take only the necessary ammo from an ammo clip.
 If ammo clip has 0 rounds in it, discard from inventory automatically.